Man accused in New Zealand mosque killings pleads not guilty | New Country 923

 A man who addressed the survivors said they had been praying during the holy month of Ramadan and that the Muslim community would help and support each other during the coming weeks and months.

-Tarrant has been charged with 51 counts of murder, 40 counts of attempted murder and one terrorism charge in relation to the March 15 massacre.

-Wearing a gray sweat shirt, Tarrant was shown being brought into the room by three prison officers.
-His link had been muted, and he didn’t attempt to speak.
+Other than smirking a couple of times, Tarrant showed little emotion during the hearing.
 When Judge Cameron Mander asked if he could hear and see what was going on in the courtroom, Tarrant nodded.
+At times he looked around the room and stretched his neck.

+The judge did not allow cameras or video in the courtroom although did approve a sketch artist commissioned by The Associated Press.

+Tarrant has been charged with 51 counts of murder, 40 counts of attempted murder and one terrorism charge in relation to the March 15 shootings.

-Mander said that two mental-health assessments of Tarrant had been completed, and there were no issues in relation to the accused’s ability to enter pleas and stand trial.
-Such mental-health assessments are standard procedure in murder cases.
+Mander said the findings of two mental-health assessments showed Tarrant had no issues related to his ability to enter pleas and stand trial.
+The assessments are standard in murder cases.

 The judge scheduled a six-week trial to begin May 4.
-Tarrant will remain in custody ahead of his next hearing on Aug.
-15.
+Tarrant will remain in custody ahead of his next hearing in mid-August.

+Outside the court, police and court security staff escorted a man away after he got into an argument with survivors and family members, who later said the man was saying things supportive of white supremacist ideology.

+Police said they arrested a 33-year-old man and charged him with disorderly behavior.

+Abdul Aziz, who is considered a hero for confronting the gunman at the Linwood mosque, said he wouldn’t say the suspect’s name.

+“He’s a coward.
+And behind the cell he’s laughing,” Aziz said.
+“He should have laughed when I faced him.
+Then I would see how he laugh.
+He run like a dog.
+He run like a chicken.”

-In the March 15 attacks, 42 worshippers were killed at the Al Noor mosque and seven were killed at the Linwood mosque during Friday prayers.
+In the March 15 attacks during Friday prayers, 42 worshippers were killed at the Al Noor mosque and seven were killed at the Linwood mosque.
 Two more people died later at the Christchurch Hospital.

 The shooter livestreamed much of the attack on Facebook.